Updated: March 11, 2021 By Ethan Green

 If I can’t sleep, I’ll sometimes listen to a meditation video or audio track through my phone.
 I leave it playing on the nightstand, close my eyes and listen to the calming instructions.

 If you have a relaxing bedtime routine that you like to repeat, it’s a good time to squeeze in a guided meditation.
-You can find many on Youtube, Spotify, phone Apps, and specialist meditation websites.
+You can find many on Youtube, Spotify, apps on your smartphone or tablet, and specialist meditation websites.

 2. Progressive muscle relaxation